"I've always thought

 you have to live life

 looking forward, not backward.

 -- Jeremy Paxman

 As we were talking, I said to him that I feel as if I have lived twice already and am beginning my third life in this same body.
 It's interesting, but that is what I feel like.
 Each life has been a huge learning and growing experience with all the ups and downs and in and outs that might fill one full life.
-There was lots of experimentation, risk taking, successes and so-called failures.
-There was joy and sorrow and plenty of frustration to lubricate the wheel of new desire.
+There were lots of experimentation, risk-taking, successes and so-called failures.
+There were joy and sorrow and plenty of frustration to lubricate the wheel of new desire.

 The best part is how grateful I am to have had the opportunity to experience them.
 I truly am blessed to have received these lives.
 As I look at my present now and how this third life feels, I feel so much joy, wonder, appreciation for this new starting point and for the extreme joy that is before me.
 How fascinating it feels to look at things this way in what has gone before and what is now with views of an even greater becoming.

 One thing I know for sure in this newest life is that it will be largely focused on living in the unconditional love of all others and myself as I practice its fullness.

 Spread Some Joy Today--by releasing the need to be right.
 That alone will do it.